be325/GRS35306/Reflection.md

 3. Conflicts between packages: the necessary packages required different versions of Python, so we created several environments in Anaconda to fit the requirements, however, there were still modules (e.g., numpy._core.numeric) missing within the designed version of Numpy.
 Even though we tried to fix this bug, there was no information about it on the Internet.
 Therefore, we changed to Colab for our project.
 ![image](https://github.com/user-attachments/assets/1e367355-ce8a-40be-9f38-033585e825d2)
 4. Lack of practice: the lectures focus more on theory and the instructions for practicing are not very clear.
 For students who do not have basic knowledge about coding, we need more information about the steps for the practical.
 5. Communication Issues: the communication in the group could be enhanced by telling others what they are doing to avoid overlapping work.
-Also, when dividing the parts for group members, it is better to explain what should be done
+Also, when dividing the parts for group members, it is better to explain what should be done since others may not understand the process clearly.
+Last, the problem being pointed out during the presentation (lack of warning indicating whether there will be a flood on the dashboard) was discussed with the person who made the dashboard, but he did not add that section to the dashboard.
 ## Potential use and application of the project outcomes
 The project was designed to make a flood early warning system and the application is to predict the potential risk of being flooded.
 The dashboard only shows the water level of rivers now, but when there is a predicted flood level, our system will be able to indicate whether the area is likely to flood or not.
 If it is possible to cooperate with the local municipality, it is possible to provide information about the availability and routines of shelters.
 In this case, the project could serve as an evacuation dashboard.